Permissible exposure limit

 the PEL-TWA is not exceeded."
 Excursion limits are enforced in some states (for example Oregon) and on the federal level for certain contaminants such as asbestos.

 A short-term exposure limit is one that addresses the average exposure over a 15-30 minute period of maximum exposure during a single work shift.
-A ceiling limit is one that may not be exceeded for any time, and is applied to irritants and other materials that have immediate effects.
+A ceiling limit is one that may not be exceeded even for a moment, and is applied to irritants and other materials that have immediate effects.